numanwaziri/how-rare-am-i/README.md

-# Perfect Partner Probability
+# How Rare Am I?

-Welcome to the **[Perfect Partner Probability](https://perfectpartner.netlify.app/)** full-stack project!
-This web application assesses the chances of individuals meeting your criteria while searching for a partner.
+Welcome to the **[How Rare Am I?](https://howrare.netlify.app/)** full-stack project!
+This web application assesses the chances of individuals meeting your criteria from the US poputulation.
 It leverages **Annual Social and Economic Supplements (ASEC) by Current Population Survey (CPS)** and **National Health and Nutrition Examination Survey (NHANES)** survey data.

 ## Folders

 1. **frontend (React):**

-   - Contains the React-based frontend of the Perfect Partner Probability website.
+   - Contains the React-based frontend of the 'How Rare Am I?' website.

 2. **backend (Django):**